mihaicfx/utcn-fa/lab00/Readme.md

 * Prerequisite: install `CMake` on your system.
 * Configure by running `cmake -S . -B ./build`.
 * Build with `cmake --build ./build`.

+## Building (windows)

+### VisualStudio
+- Open the provided `Msvc.sln` solution and build/run.

+### Visual studion Code
+- You need a C++ compiler set up on your system.
+- Follow the guides for a [MingW](https://code.visualstudio.com/docs/cpp/config-mingw) based solution or a [MsVc](https://code.visualstudio.com/docs/cpp/config-msvc) one.
+- Alternatively, you can use [CMake](https://code.visualstudio.com/docs/cpp/cmake-linux) VS Code extension

 ## Running
 You can find the output binary in the build folder.